 David Satcher Public Health Scholars Program

-The David Satcher Public Health Scholars Program provides tuition support and the opportunity to conduct research at the Satcher Health Leadership Institute to students from under-represented backgrounds.
+The David Satcher Public Health Scholars Program provides tuition support and the opportunity to train at the Satcher Health Leadership Institute to students from under-represented backgrounds.
 The program honors the public health contributions of David Satcher, M.D., Ph.D., and his commitment to eliminate health disparities for racial and ethnic minorities and individuals from economically disadvantaged backgrounds.

 - Two-year scholarship, awarded annually